th-rpy/python_3.10_all_new_features/README.md

 Yeeeep, Python 3.10 is finally installed ✌ , now we can take a look at all the new features .
 Let's start 😉😎.

+# New Features

+The new version of python has arrived with many features.
+In this article, I will show you the most important of them.
+So, So buckle up, the adventure with 🐍**Python** will begin in a few seconds 🚀🕓.

 ### New Type Union Operator
 Instead of using typing.union to express the syntax **"either type X or type Y"**, the new version of python introduces the new union operator of type *X | Y*.
 This new operator allows us to code more cleanly and efficiently.